Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet

 \subsection{Paper outline}

 Here, we address the arising tension between simplified planetary structure modelling, known correlations between the relevant physics, and the diverse atmospheric compositions evidenced by recent observations.
 We use radiative-convective atmosphere models to assess the sensitivity of observable exoplanet structure to a diversity of atmospheric compositions and energy transport processes.
 In doing so, we present a comprehensive library of planet structures which simultaneously unifies mass-radius structure relations with the habitable zone framework.
-With this library of planet structures, we additionally develop a rapid Python-based retrieval tool through a Bayesian-inference approach.
+With this library of planet structures, we then develop a rapid Python-based retrieval tool through a Bayesian-inference approach.
 We unify prior `grid-retrieval' methodologies \citep{fisher_retrieval_2020, barstow_outstanding_2020} with simulations of whole-planet structure, thereby incorporating structural constraints on photospheric observables.
 Coupling radiative-convective-chemical equilibrium climate modelling with an interior model ensures that comparisons with observations can remain physically self-consistent with total planetary mass, radius, energy budget, and internal structure.

+The structure of this paper is as follows: \begin{enumerate} \item Methods sections~\ref{sec:methods_interior},~\ref{sec:methods_compose},~and~\ref{sec:methods_planet} describe our statically coupled interior-atmosphere model, founded upon previously-validated codes, which connects atmosphere climate calculations to planetary interior structures.
+We also outline the calculated model outputs variables, derived from its input parameters.

-The structure of this paper is as follows: \begin{enumerate} \item Methods section~\ref{sec:methods_params} develops a library of planetary structures using radiative-convective atmosphere modelling, and methods section~\ref{sec:methods_infer} describes its incorporation into a Bayesian-inference tool.
+\item Methods section~\ref{sec:methods_params} develops a library of planetary structures using radiative-convective atmosphere modelling across a wide parameter space.
+Methods section~\ref{sec:methods_infer} outlines the static model's incorporation into a new open-source Bayesian-inference tool.

 \item Section~\ref{sec:results_atmosphere} considers a case study to probe how atmospheric temperature structure simplifications can, in principle, influence planet radii.

 \item Section~\ref{sec:results_curves} presents our library of models and identifies physics-driven systematics.
 Sections~\ref{sec:results_gravity}~and~\ref{sec:results_convect} empirically assess variations in gravitational attraction and convective strength, to probe how these physical processes may systematically deviate from simplified scenarios.